Heat and work along individual trajectories of a quantum bit

-\addkm{In open quantum systems, the total energy change cannot, in general, be uniquely separated into heat and work \cite{cam11}}. \comm{However, for systems whose environment consists of a continuously coupled quantum limited detector, heat and work may be evaluated along single quantum trajectories \revk{ \cite{alon16,elou17,dere08,horo12}}.
-These systems are only weakly coupled to the detector and information about their states $\tilde \rho(t)$ may be inferred the measured signal} without projecting them into eigenstates.
-Such systems might thus generically be in coherent superpositions of energy eigenstates.
-In this case, the evolution consists of both a unitary part and, because of the continuous monitoring, an additional nonunitary component: the former is identified as work, the latter as heat.
-Specifically, for an infinitesimal time interval $dt$, $d \tilde{\rho}_t= \delta \mathbb{W}[\tilde \rho_t] dt+ \delta \mathbb{Q}[\tilde \rho_t]dt$, where $\delta \mathbb{W}[\tilde \rho_t] $ and $\delta \mathbb{Q}[\tilde \rho_t] $ are \comm{superoperators} associated with the respective unitary and nonunitary dynamics.
-The first law along a single quantum trajectory $\tilde \rho(t)$ takes then the form \cite{alon16}, $d \tilde U=\delta \tilde W + \delta \tilde Q$, with $\delta\tilde W =\tr[\tilde\rho_{t-dt}dH_t]$ and $\delta\tilde Q=\tr[H_{t}d\tilde{\rho}_t]$ (Methods).
-When integrated over time, the first law takes the form
+As in classical thermodynamics, $\bar Q$ is the energy supplied to the system by the environment and $\bar W$ the work done \kwm{by external} driving.
+The above definition of quantum work has been originally introduced by Pusz and Woronowicz in a $C^*$-algebraic context \cite{pus78} and recently applied to individual discrete quantum jumps \cite{bre03,leg13,hekk13,gon16}.

-for each single quantum trajectory.
-Equation \eqref{2} is a quantum extension of the first law of stochastic thermodynamics. \addkm{It relates the path-independent average change of energy $\Delta \tilde U $ with the path-dependent heat and work.} In the unitary limit, the heat contribution vanishes and Eq.~\eqref{2} reduces to the known expression from the two-energy-measurement approach \eqref{eq:pu}, $\Delta \tilde U = \Delta U = E_m^\tau-E_n^0=W$ (Methods).
-Similarly, we may distinguish heat and work contributions to changes of the transition probabilities, $d\tilde P_{m,n} =\delta\tilde P^W_{m,n}+\delta\tilde P^Q_{m,n}$, along individual trajectories (Methods).
+In our experiment, we examine how quantum heat and work can be consistently identified for systems whose environment consists of a continuously coupled quantum limited detector, an effectively zero temperature \ar{reservoir} \cite{jac14}. \kwm{The ability to track quantum state trajectories enables energy changes to be decomposed separately into heat and work components} \cite{alon16,elou17}. {The starting point of our analysis is that} {the quantum state} evolution consists of both a unitary part and, because of the continuous monitoring, an additional nonunitary component: the former is again identified as work, the latter as heat, {in analogy to macroscopic thermodynamics} \cite{alon16,elou17}.
+Specifically, for an infinitesimal time interval $dt$, {a change of the conditional density operator for a single trajectory may be written as} $d \tilde{\rho}_t= \delta \mathbb{W}[\tilde \rho_t] dt+ \delta \mathbb{Q}[\tilde \rho_t]dt$, where $\delta \mathbb{W}[\tilde \rho_t] $ and $\delta \mathbb{Q}[\tilde \rho_t] $ are \comm{superoperators} associated with the respective unitary and nonunitary dynamics \cite{alon16}.
+The {tilde} {here marks \el{quantities that are evaluated in different realizations of the experiment, as opposed to quantities averaged over the possible trajectories.}} The first law along a single quantum trajectory $\tilde \rho_t$ then reads $d \tilde U=\delta \tilde W + \delta \tilde Q$, with $\delta\tilde W =\tr[\tilde\rho_{t-dt}dH_t]$ and $\delta\tilde Q=\tr[H_{t}d\tilde{\rho}_t]$ \cite{sm}.
+When integrated over time, the first law takes the form, \kwm{ } for each quantum trajectory.
+Equation \eqref{2} is a quantum extension of the first law of stochastic thermodynamics. {It relates the average change of energy $\Delta \tilde U $ with the path-dependent heat $\tilde Q$ and work $\tilde W$.} Similarly, we may distinguish quantum heat and work contributions to changes of the transition probabilities \cite{alon16}, \be d\tilde P_{m,n} =\delta\tilde P^W_{m,n}+\delta\tilde P^Q_{m,n}, \ee along single quantum trajectories \cite{sm}.